pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 The timeline of the project deadlines can be found below.
 The deadlines are up to the end of the day marked by each date.

-- **17.12.2024:** Project guidance with Fariba (first session)
+- **13.01.2025:** Project guidance with Fariba (first session)
-- **07.01.2025:** No class
-- **14.01.2025:** Project guidance with Fariba (second session)
-- **19.01.2025:** Deadline to submit pdf format of your A0 poster to Paula Nauta for print.
+- *(**19.01.2025:** Deadline to submit pdf format of your A0 poster to Paula Nauta for print.)*-> needs to be updated?
-- **28.01.2025:** Poster presentations session day .
+- **27.01.2025:** Poster presentations session day .
-- **09.02.2025:** Submission of the final written report.
+- **10.02.2025:** Submission of the final written report.

 The steps to do the course project are the following:

-#### 1. Form a group and choose a topic
+### 1. Form a group and choose a topic

 Get in touch with fellow students over the course discord server or around lectures to form a group.
 You can get inspiration from the course and lecture materials to find the data and research topic that you and your team like.

-#### 2. Project groups registration
+### 2. Project groups registration

-In December (02.12), your group has to register for the project on TC group assignment.
+In December (22.12), your group has to register for the project on TC group assignment.

-#### 3. Poster presentations
+### 3. Poster presentations

 During poster presentation session, students give **10-minute** presentations about the state of results of their projects.
 Students get questions from lecturers regarding their understanding of the topic and feedback on how to improve the project for the final report (using fdbacker QR codes).